ASN's Mission

 Nephrology training programs participating in the All-In Nephrology Match will be listed in, and have access to, the Electronic Residency Application Service (ERAS).
 ASN is again asking programs to sign a memorandum of understanding (MOU) to provide ERAS the information it needs to verify programs/tracks participating in the AY 2024 All-In Nephrology Match.

-Programs that enter into and return the signed MOU to ASN by Friday, May 5, 2023, at 5:00 p.m.
+Programs that enter into and return the signed MOU to ASN by Tuesday, April 30, 2024, at 5:00 p.m.
 EDT will be listed in ERAS and able to receive applications using the ERAS Program Director Work Station.
-Those entering after May 5 will be listed, but ERAS will NOT inform candidates of any additions after the June 2023 opening.
+Those entering after April 30 will be listed, but ERAS will NOT inform candidates of any additions after the June 2024 opening.
 Nonparticipating programs will not be listed in, nor have access to, ERAS and will be excluded from the benefits of participation.

 Benefits of Participation

-The ASN Match Oversight Task Force recommended, and ASN Council has approved, excluding nonparticipating programs from the benefits of participation below.
+The ASN Match Oversight Task Force recommended, and the ASN Council has approved, excluding nonparticipating programs from the benefits of participation below.
 Programs assessed as nonparticipating with ASN's All-In Policy will be excluded from the following benefits of participation.

 ASN All-In Nephrology Match—Benefits of Participation